mockery/mockery/README.markdown

 Yes, you can use the same quick expectation setup as for named mocks with the class oriented mock object generation.

+    $mock = \Mockery::mock('stdClass', 'MyNamespace\MyClass');

+You can generate a mock from a class, and specify a different class name it should use.
+Mock classes generally have a random generated name (their type is based on class inheritance only).
+In the example, a mock class based on stdClass is created with the FQN of MyNamespace\MyClass.
+This is useful where the mock object must have a specific concrete class name.
+And yes, you can add in an expectation array as the third parameter.

     $mock = \Mockery::mock(new Foo);

 Passing any real object into Mockery will create a partial mock.
 Partials assume